 To be exempt, a government message must fall under the description of purely factual or relate to goods or services supplied by that government body.
 Only government bodies that are a department, agency, authority or instrumentality of a state, territory the Commonwealth or foreign government can rely on the exemption.

-Charities, charitable institutions, religious organisations and educational institutions are exempt from the Act.
+Registered charities, registered political parties and educational institutions are exempt from the Act.
 If an organisation falls into one of these categories, then any commercial electronic messages it sends are exempt from the Act’s consent and unsubscribe conditions if, and only if, the messages relate to goods or services supplied by the organisation that authorised the message.
 Note that such messages must still comply with the identify condition of the Act.

 Not-for-profit organisations, community service organisations and non-government organisations are not exempt from any part of the Act.